Outsourcing Software Testing: All You Need to Know About the Approach

 Regression testing

 When developers have made changes to the software, regression testing ensures that the changes have not generated new defects or issues.
+Why it’s needed?
+Because the fix for a bug might create a new bug when the change has been deployed.

 The team finally prepares the final test report, including the testing outcomes, defects spotted and fixed, and recommendations for future improvements.